betterscientificsoftware/bssw.io/Articles/Blog/BestiaryOfScarySwProjects.md

 ### Acknowledgments

 The original idea behind this blog post was first presented by Neil Chue Hong as a white paper at the [2019 Collegeville Workshop on Sustainable Scientific Software (CW3S19)](https://collegeville.github.io/CW3S19/) before being revised and extended for this blog post, which is cross-posted on the [SSI](https://www.software.ac.uk), [BSSw](https://bssw.io), and [URSSI](http://urssi.us) sites.
 [Daniel S Katz](https://danielskatz.org) provided feedback on the original version.
 Benjamin Cowan haunted the document with the plague rat and parasite examples, along with a revised ghost description, for this version.
 Neil is always looking for new specimens - email to contribute.

+Photo by Daniel Jensen on [Unsplash](https://unsplash.com/photos/NMk1Vggt2hg).

 ### Author bios